-The Turing and its partners are committed to supporting its students to get the most out of their placement and increasing access to the Enrichment scheme.
+The Turing is committed to supporting its students to get the most out of their Enrichment experience and increasing access to the scheme.
 We are always open to discuss individual circumstances and make reasonable adjustments for students.
 This page gives information on how we support students on the Enrichment scheme.

-Stipends are paid to the student through the university, which is why we suggest you speak to your university before applying.
+Awards are paid to the student through the university, which is why we suggest you speak to your university before applying

 Enrichment Access Fund

 As part of our commitment to inclusion, we recognise that some groups face additional barriers to participating in the Enrichment scheme.
-For this reason we offer an Access Fund to support students to participate who otherwise would not be able to due to a disability or caring responsibility.
+For this reason we offer an Access Fund to support students to participate who otherwise would not be able to due to a disability, caring responsibility or financial hardship.
 The fund provides expenses awards of up to £500 per month.